 I suspect that Marilyn’s spot is safe enough for now.
 But Hollywood is where the American film industry began, and trifling as it may seem, the Walk of Fame is one of the few lasting memorials to the creative artists who made it great.

-As part of their ‘Reel Sex’ series, Film School Rejects look back at this year’s movie highlights, including My Week With Marilyn:
+As part of the ‘Reel Sex’ series at Film School Rejects, Gwen Reyes looks back at My Week With Marilyn.

 ‘The thing about beauty is it can be a lonely sort of curse.
 One can only have the face she is born with, and no amount of doctoring or modern-day photo manipulation can truly change that.
 Look at Marilyn Monroe.
 At her peak, she was the world’s most beautiful woman; and at her lowest she was a tragic figure whose hidden sadness touched every character she performed—even the character “Marilyn Monroe.”
 It’s only fitting that a stunning actress best known for her ability to emote relatable sadness would take on the daunting task of playing Monroe.